 Ease of Use

-This is a five-second steal, at best, with other downfalls which include: a key that, if it becomes bent in your bag or purse, has the potential to stop working correctly.
+This contender is a five-second steal, at best, with other downfalls, which include: a key that, if it becomes bent in your bag or purse, has the potential to stop working correctly.
 A perk, we guess, is that if you are unfortunate enough to lose the key or bend it, you could always ask pretty much anyone to cut the lock for you.

-This lock's versatility comes in handy when it's not considered as a primary security lock, or in non-urban settings.
+This lock's versatility comes in handy when it's not considered a primary security lock or in non-urban settings.
 We've brought it mountain biking to stash our bikes off-trail to hike up a peak, and we have used it to lock our helmets to our bikes.
 If your vehicle's bike rack doesn't have a lock, a few Z Lok's work well for running into a gas station or for a rest area pit stop.
 You can also daisy chain multiple Z Loks together to extend this lock's reach.
 With some creativity, you can probably find several uses for this small touch of security.